I’ve slipped and fell at work, can I claim compensation?

 In 99% of cases, we recovered more compensation than the insurer’s first offer.
 We’ll provide financial security with our interim payments wherever possible, meaning you don’t need to rush into an offer that is lower than you’re legally entitled to.

-What are my legal rights for accidents at work?
+What are my legal rights if I’ve slipped and been injured at work?

 Under the Health and Safety at Work Act, your employer must do everything in their power to prevent slips, trips and falls.
 This could include: